andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Data key caching:
     - When you encrypt or decrypt data, the AWS Encryption SDK looks for a matching data key in the cache
     - Data key caching is an optional feature of the AWS Encryption SDK that you should use cautiously
+      - To create an instance of the local cache, use the LocalCryptoMaterialsCache constructor in Java and Python
   - You can perform the following key management functions in AWS KMS:
     - Create symmetric and asymmetric keys where the key material is only ever used within the service
     - Create symmetric keys where the key material is generated and used within a custom key store under your control.